 See a fire?
 Call to report and receive more info

-- No new fires were confirmed in the Northwest Region by the late afternoon of June 27.
+- Four new fires were confirmed in the Northwest Region by the late afternoon of July 30.

-- At the time of this update there are two active fires in the Northwest region, both of which are under control.
+- At the time of this update there are 43 active fires in the Northwest Region.
+Among those fires, six are not under control, five are being held, six are under control and 26 are being observed.

 Help fight forest fires: Stay clear of waterbombers!